 #110 - 198 East Island Hwy, Parksville, BC V9P 2H3 Tel.
 250.248.3205 Fax.
 250.248.4154

-DON'T MISS OUR MONTHLY FEATURES!
+DON'T MISS OUR MONTHLY FEATURES:

-Check out our Employer of the Month and Tip of the Month for March 2024!
+Check out our Employer of the Month and Tip of the Month for the New Year - January 2025!

 Tip of the month

-TIP OF THE MONTH – SEPTEMBER 2023
+TIP OF THE MONTH – SEPTEMBER 2024

-If you have a disability and are seeking employment, you may be torn on whether to disclose your disability to the prospective employer.
-You are not legally required to disclose your disability if you do not need accommodations, but consider your strengths and barriers and apply for a position in which you will be successful.
-The publication, Disclosing Your Disability – A Legal Guide for People with Disabilities in BC produced by the Disability Alliance of BC, has great information on disclosing your disability and accommodations, including a table on the advantages and disadvantages of disclosure at various stages of your job search.
-Remember, employers may ask if you are able to meet the requirements of the job, although they legally cannot ask if you have a disability in an interview.
+If you have a disability and are job hunting, you may be uncertain about whether to disclose it to a prospective employer.
+While you are not legally required to disclose your disability if you don’t need accommodations, it is wise to consider your strengths and barriers when applying for jobs.
+The “Disclosing Your Disability – A Legal Guide for People with Disabilities in BC,” produced by the Disability Alliance of BC, offers valuable insights on disclosure and accommodations, including a table outlining the pros and cons of disclosure at various stages of your job search.
+Remember, while employers can ask if you can meet the job requirements, they cannot legally inquire about your disability during an interview.

-TIP OF THE MONTH – JULY & AUGUST, 2023
+TIP OF THE MONTH – JULY/AUGUST 2024

 1. Self-awareness – can be defined as having insight into our own thoughts and behaviors.

-2. Self-management – Can include managing emotions, and having the ability to prioritize.
+2. Self-Management – can include managing emotions, and having the ability to prioritize.

 3. Social awareness – is having an understanding and awareness to empathize with others including those from other backgrounds & cultures.